What does home mean to you? Is it one place, or many places, or even a place at all?

 I know that home is not one place but many.
 I know that moving makes me feel better than standing.
 I know that I can feel at home in a hotel room just as much as I can in my own bed.

 So I decided I'm the people and places that I love, the places I feel most at home.
-I am my mum: our house on the outskirts of London, a house I found hard to call home after my parents' divorce, but which has picked me up so many times since.
-I am my dad: a small country village, a wild garden, a rolling stone; marmalade cooking on the stove, plums stewing.
+I am my mum: our house on the outskirts of London, a house I found hard to call home after my parents' divorce, one that has picked me up so many times since.
+I am my dad: a small country village, a wild garden, a rolling stone.
+Marmalade cooking on the stove, plums stewing.
 I am my grandma and cousins and aunts and uncles: forest and rivers in southern Germany, pretzels for breakfast and snowy mountain peaks.
 I am where I love to be: the deep south in the USA, the tallest building in Tokyo, a hotel in Dublin, a long haul flight somewhere new.
 I am a spider-infested house in Sydney, a peachy apartment near the sea, the bottom of Deadman's Ash Lane.
-I am Berlin: my next stop.
+I am Berlin: my new now.

 Home is a three-storey Georgian townhouse with a small writing room on the top floor and a cellar full of trinkets, toys and memories.
 Home is curling into my favourite armchair to read by lamplight, or drinking the good coffee at the kitchen table on a Saturday morning, eating cake for breakfast.